In this article:

 - Can you afford the rent?
 Cosigning is a promise to pay the rent if the lessee does not.
 To figure out how much you could be on the line for if they default, multiply the monthly rent by the duration of the lease.
 If you had to pay this number, how would it affect you financially?

 - You'll generally need good credit.
 Your relative or friend may be asking you to cosign because their credit score doesn't quite qualify them.
 Does yours?
 Find out what score the landlord requires and then check your credit score for free through Experian to see.

 - Your debt-to-income ratio may increase.
 Tread carefully if you plan to apply for a major loan such as a mortgage in the next 12 months.
 Lenders may count the rents you've cosigned for as a monthly debt, which could disqualify you from a mortgage, require you to put more down or raise your interest rate.

 Weigh Your Options and Proceed With Caution

 Cosigning on a lease carries one definite benefit: You're helping someone you care about qualify for housing.
 That said, you must weigh your personal stakes against the risks and responsibilities of cosigning to make the best decision for you.

 Apart from cosigning, there are other ways you can help your relative or friend build credit and succeed financially.
-Support them in improving their creditworthiness by pointing them toward resources like Experian Boost®ø, a tool that can help them instantly raise their FICO® Score☉ by getting credit for eligible streaming service, cellphone and utility bills.
+Support them in improving their creditworthiness by pointing them toward resources like Experian Boost®ø, a free feature that can help them instantly raise their FICO® Score☉ by getting credit for eligible rent, streaming service, cellphone and utility bills.